iacosta8/Surgery-Scheduler/README.md

-# Surgery-Scheduler
+# Surgery Scheduling System

 The goal of this system is to develop a tool for scheduling surgeries.
 It requires you to input relevant details, which are then utilized to organize and finalize your surgical appointment.

 Classes & Objects:
-Patient: Includes attributes such as name, date of birth, last four digits of SSN, sex, height, and weight.
+Patient: Includes attributes such as name, date of birth, last four digits of SSN, sex, height, weight, and icn(Internal Control Number).
 Doctor: Comprises name, identification number, and area of specialization.
-Surgery: Encompasses operating room number, surgery name, site of surgery, date, and time.
+Scheduling: Encompasses operating room number, surgery name, site of surgery, date, and time.

 Scheduling Process:
 Gather Patient Information
 Collect Doctor Information
 Establish Surgery Specifications
+Print out Appointment Information

 Pseudo Code:
-Class Patient (name, dob, ICN(Internal Control Number), sex, height, weight ) Class Doctor (name, id, specialty)
-Class Surgery (OR, nameOfSurgery, surgicalSite, date, time)
+class Patient (name, dateOfBirth, lastFourSSN, sex, height, weight, icn) class Doctor (name, specialty, id) class Scheduling (date, time, nameOfSurgery, surgicalSite, operatingRoomNumber) class Surgery (patient, doctor, scheduling)